-What’s the difference between ISO 27001 and SOC 2?
+What’s the difference between ISO 27001 verses SOC 2?
 Good question.

 SOC 2 is becoming increasingly popular as more and more service providers are being asked for tangible evidence that the services they provide – are trustworthy and resilient.
 This is a direct result of the recent dramatic rise in cyber breaches sourced to the victim organisation’s supply chain.